RLGen/LakeBench/README.md

 ### Train

-Here is an example to train Starmie on Webtable with small query.
+Here is an example to train Starmie on *Webtable*.
 Training other supported algorithms (on other datasets with different query) can be specified by a config file.

 **Step1: Check your environment**